Vic Morrow: Personal life

 From 1957 to 1964, Morrow was married to actress and screenwriter Barbara Turner.
 They had two daughters, Carrie Ann Morrow (d.
 2016) and actress Jennifer Jason Leigh.
 He married Gale Lester in 1975; they separated just prior to Morrow's death in July 1982.

 Morrow fell out with his daughter Jennifer after his divorce from her mother.
 She changed her last name to Leigh and they were still estranged at the time of his death.
 Leigh stated in a 2018 interview: "my father was very difficult ...
 We were not close.
 It's hard.
 I don't really talk about my father publicly, because there are a lot of people that really love him very, very much – his work as an actor.
 I don't want to disabuse them [of] their admiration."
-Leigh named a desire to understand her father as well as her sister Carrie, who she described as a "drug addict", as inspirations for her to pursue acting.
+Leigh named a desire to understand her father as well as her sister Carrie, whom she described as a "drug addict", as inspirations for her to pursue acting.

-Morrow had a much closer relationship to his other daughter Carrie; according to her widow Kathy Lopez, Carrie had encouraged Morrow to continue to pursue different acting opportunities and take the role in The Twilight Zone during filming of which he was killed.
+Morrow had a much closer relationship to his other daughter Carrie; according to her widow Kathy Lopez, Carrie had encouraged Morrow to continue to pursue different acting opportunities and take the role in The Twilight Zone during the filming of which he was killed.
 Lopez stated that Carrie "felt responsible for encouraging him.
 Survivor's guilt.
 They were best friends.
 They were really, really close."

 While living in New York, Morrow befriended fellow actor Louis Gossett Jr., who later worked with him in Roots.
 Gossett Jr., who played Fiddler in the series, would later describe Morrow as his "good friend" and "one of the greatest actors ever".
 He recounted that before filming a scene in Roots in which Morrow's character whips Kunta Kinte (portrayed by Levar Burton), Morrow apologized to both Gossett Jr. and Burton for the scene's nature.
 Though the whip was in reality made of felt, Gossett Jr. was so moved by the scene, which he described as the most emotional scene of his career, that he improvised Fiddler's famous next line, "there's gonna be another day", as he comforted Kunta.

 Rick Jason, co-star of Combat!, wrote in his memoirs that Morrow "had an absolute dislike of firearms.
 He used a Thompson submachine gun in our series, but that was work.
 In any other respect he'd have nothing to do with them."